Cross My Broken Heart (Sinitta song)

-"Cross My Broken Heart" is a song by American-born pop singer Sinitta.
-It was released in March 1988 as the sixth and final single from her self-titled debut album (1987).
+"Cross My Broken Heart" is a song by American-British pop singer Sinitta.
+It was released in March 1988 by Fanfare Records as the sixth and final single from her self-titled debut album (1987).
 The song was written and produced by Stock Aitken Waterman, and was successful in the UK where it was a top 10 hit, peaking at number six.
 It was certified silver by the BPI.
-The B-side cointains a remix of her 1987 hit, "Toy Boy".
+The B-side contains a remix of her 1987 hit, "Toy Boy".